Does RV Insurance Cover Roof Damage?

 However, there are exceptions to this depending on the RV insurance carrier and policy clauses.

-At the time of publication, Progressive offers a special “Roof Protection Plus” that does include coverage for wear and tear on the RV roof.
+At the time of publication, Progressive offers a policy that includes coverage for wear and tear on the RV roof.

 It also covers replacement or repairs of the roof for a motorhome, and a travel trailer that is still being used, i.e., it’s classified as “non-stationary.”